jomi-se/emacs_config/README.md

 # Emacs config

-This is a raw config file that depends on some isntalled packages, either through ELPA/MELPA/etc or manually installed.
+This is a raw config file that depends on some installed packages, either through ELPA/MELPA/etc or manually installed.

 It won't download any packages for you.